 NASCAR, Hendrick Motorsports and other collaborative partners announced Thursday that they intend to enter a modified version of the Cup Series racer in the endurance classic, which will celebrate its 100th year in 2023.
 The Chevrolet Camaro ZL1 is intended to race as the Garage 56 entry, a designated spot in the field that showcases innovation.

 The Garage 56 entry is scored and recorded in the official results but is not eligible to compete for the podium or the overall victory.
-That berth is considered a “class of one” outside of the traditional classifications and an extra entry outside of the 55-car cap.
+That berth is considered a “class of one” outside of the traditional classifications and an extra entry outside of what used to be a 55-car cap.

 Since its creation in 2012, Garage 56 has been a proving ground for experimental and creative technology, starting with the radical Nissan DeltaWing in the program’s inaugural year.
 A hybrid coupe version of the DeltaWing called the ZEOD RC (Zero Emission On Demand Racing Car) marked a historic first two years later, lapping the 8.469-mile course in racing conditions solely using electric power.